lenkan/deno-http/readme.md

 ```

 # Status
-Currently, some parts of the implementation is fairly naive and inefficient.
-Particularly [this](https://github.com/lenkan/deno-http/blob/master/src/http-request.ts#L54), but can be greatly improved.
-Parts of `Transfer-Encoding` is not implemented.
+Many specifics, for example `Transfer-Encoding` is not implemented.

 # Development